Mirror Descent-Ascent for mean-field min-max problems: Convergence of the continuous-time dynamics and the MDA implicit algorithm

+In this section, we provide a formal calculation showing that the continuous-time gradient flow obtained by taking the limit $\tau \to 0$ in the dual iterative MDA schemes of Proposition \ref{prop:foc} converges at rate $\mathcal{O}(1/t)$ in NI for the time-averaged flows.

-In this section, we prove that an implicit Euler discretization of the Fisher-Rao flows studied in \cite{lascu2024fisherrao} yields a linear convergence rate $\mathcal{O}(1/N),$ which matches the result in continuous-time under the same assumption of convexity-concavity of $F$ (see \cite[Theorem $2.3$]{lascu2024fisherrao}).
-However, a major weakness of this implicit game is that it is not implementable in practice as opposed to \eqref{eq:mirror-sim-explicit} and \eqref{eq:mirror-alt}.
+Moreover, we show that an implicit Euler discretization of this gradient flow achieves a linear convergence rate $\mathcal{O}(1/N)$, matching the continuous-time rate under the same convexity–concavity assumptions on $F$.
+However, this implicit scheme is not practically implementable, unlike the explicit Algorithms \ref{eq:mirror-sim-explicit} and \ref{eq:mirror-alt}.